 Law enforcement eventually caught up with him and traced the funds to their source.
 The United States Secret Service then froze Karasavidi’s assets.
 The men do not live in the U.S.

 The Treasury Department Strikes BackNot famous for strong wording, the Treasury Department appears committed to cracking crypto crimes.
 A statement read:

-The Treasury is not the only department looking to pre-empt crypto-powered cybercrime.
+Today’s action demonstrates the important role that a robust anti-money laundering and countering the financing of terrorism (AML/CFT) regime plays in deterring cybercrimes.The Treasury is not the only department looking to pre-empt crypto-powered cybercrime.
 On September 4, 2020, the US Internal Revenue Service offered a $625,000 bounty to anyone who could track the anonymity of the Lighting Network or Monero.

 Other U.S. government departments intend to catch similar offenders.
 On September 10, the OFAC sanctioned Russian national, Artyom Lifshitz.
 He, too, faced criminal charges from the DOJ.

 Russian Project Lakhta member charged with wire fraud conspiracy.
 Used stolen identities of U.S. persons to open fraudulent accounts and promote political influence operations. @USATerwilliger https://t.co/lWJMIS3hCd— U.S. Attorney EDVA (@EDVAnews) September 10, 2020

 In adherence to the Trust Project guidelines, BeInCrypto is committed to unbiased, transparent reporting.
 This news article aims to provide accurate, timely information.
 However, readers are advised to verify facts independently and consult with a professional before making any decisions based on this content.